earlman/me-content/README.md

 ### DateTime

 2 DateTime formats are accepted.
-Both are in accordance with [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601):
+Both assume the CST timezone and are in accordance with [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601):

 1) `YYYY-MM-DDThh:mm`
 2) `YYYY-MM-DD`